pranavhonrao9/Disaster-Recovery-Project/README.md

 In a Python script, process_data.py, data cleaning pipeline contains:

-a.Loads the messages and categories datasets b.Merges the two datasets c.Cleans the data d.Stores it in a SQLite database
+a.Loads the messages and categories datasets

+b.Merges the two datasets

+c.Cleans the data

+d.Stores it in a SQLite database

 2. ML Pipeline
 In a Python script, train_classifier.py,a machine learning pipeline contains:

-a.Loads data from the SQLite database b.Splits the dataset into training and test sets c.Builds a text processing and machine learning pipeline d.Trains and tunes a model using GridSearchCV e.Outputs results on the test set f.Exports the final model as a pickle file
+a.Loads data from the SQLite database

+b.Splits the dataset into training and test sets

+c.Builds a text processing and machine learning pipeline

+d.Trains and tunes a model using GridSearchCV

+e.Outputs results on the test set

+f.Exports the final model as a pickle file

+3. Web App
+In run.py file ,web app task is written using flask and python.

 ### Instructions: